Causes of Osteoporosis

 How Common Is Osteoporosis Today?

 With the aging of America, osteoporosis is becoming increasingly common.
-Among people 50 years of age and older, 55% are at significant risk for osteoporosis.
+Among people ages 50 and older, 55% are at significant risk for osteoporosis.
 In the U.S., more than 10 million men and women have osteoporosis.
 And nearly another 34 million are thought to have low bone mass.
 That places them at increased risk for osteoporosis.